DVD Selection Policy

 - Staff at the service desks will forward to the DVD Ordering Group any titles that have been requested at the service desks.
 These will be evaluated on an ongoing basis.

 The films purchased for the collection are licensed for personal, non-commercial use only and are not meant to be viewed by large groups, except for course-related purposes.
-Professors interested in showing films in class or through Blackboard may contact the Teaching and Learning Center about using Swank Motion Pictures.
+Professors interested in showing films in class or through Canvas/Blackboard will find information on the Streaming Media LibGuide.

 UW Libraries Media Center Collection Development Policy.